The Top 5 Maya Sites at the Riviera Maya – Quintana Roo -Yucatán Peninsula

 However, San Gervasio was an important center of pilgrimage for the Maya, because they worshiped their goddess Ixchel here.
 Ixchel or sometimes written as Ix-Chel was the goddess of fertility in the ancient times.
 The island was the place where the Spanish conquerors first got in contact with the Maya civilization.

 Cozumel is only 45 minutes by ferry from Playa del Carmen.
-On the island you can use a taxi or rent a scooter to reach the site, that is located in the centre of the island.
+On the island you can use a taxi or rent a scooter to reach the site, that is located in the center of the island.
 The east coast of the island is known as a diving paradise.

 In my article about San Gervasio, I have described this Maya site more precisely: